 - 1 cup milk, any variety

-- Preheat oven to 350°F. Line an 8"x8" baking pan with parchment paper, with enough excess alongside opposite sides so that you can more easily pull out the bars to slice them when they're done.
+- Preheat oven to 350°F. Line a 9" x 9" baking pan with parchment paper, with enough excess alongside opposite sides so that you can more easily pull out the bars to slice them when they're done.
 Spray the pan, including the bottom and sides with parchment, with cooking spray and set aside.

 - Add old-fashioned oats, baking powder, cinnamon, and salt to a large mixing bowl.
 Stir to combine.